mtanghu/DNI-RNN/README.md

 You can add DNI to your existing RNN models with ONLY 3 MORE LINES (not including the import).
 Let's break down how this works:

 ### Step 1:
-Start by creating a synthesizer for your model passing the hidden size as well as if you're using an LSTM (since an lstm has both a hidden state and a cell state which each need their own gradients). remember to say you don't need to use base LSTM
+Start by creating a synthesizer for your model passing the hidden size as well as if you're using an LSTM (since an lstm has both a hidden state and a cell state which each need their own gradients).
+NOTE: you should be able to apply this package to all kinds of RNNs like ones that build on top of LSTMs (ie. with embeddings, weight typing etc.) this can be seen in `examples/copy_task.py`

 ```python
 import dni